What Are the Most Common Knee Injuries and How Can They Be Treated?

 • Lateral Collateral Ligament (LCL): Situated on the outside of the knee, the LCL links the femur to the fibula, preventing outward movement.

-Together with muscles and tendons, these structures allow for walking, running, jumping, and turning.
-Unfortunately, these same actions can lead to injuries, with the knee’s high-impact and weight-bearing nature making it vulnerable to a range of conditions.
+These structures allow for walking, running, jumping, and turning.
+Unfortunately, these same actions can lead to injuries.

 An older man holding his knee in pain caused by an injury in Austin, Texas.